Hyperhomocysteinemia: Diagnosis

 If total homocysteine concentration is not found to be elevated, but clinical suspicion is still high, an oral methionine loading challenge several hours prior to quantification of homocysteine concentration may be used to increased sensitivity for marginal abnormalities of homocysteine metabolism.
 Fasting for 10 hours is sometimes recommended prior to measurement of homocysteine levels, but this may not be necessary for diagnostic yield.

 Treatment

-Vitamins B6, B9, or B12 supplements (alone or combined), while they lower homocysteine level, do not change the risk of heart disease or prevent death in people who have heart disease when compared to standard care or to an inactive supplement in a clinical trial.
+Vitamins B6, B9, or B12 supplements (alone or combined) lower homocysteine level and might slightly reduce the risk of stroke but not of myocardial infarction compared to standard care or placebo in clinical trials.
 When combined with medicine to reduce blood pressure (antihypertensive drugs), it is not clear if treatments that lower homocysteine can help prevent a stroke in some people.
 Hypotheses have been offered to address the failure of homocysteine-lowering therapies to reduce cardiovascular events.
 When folic acid is given as a supplement, it may increase the build-up of arterial plaque.
 A second hypothesis involves the methylation of genes in vascular cells by folic acid and vitamin B12, which may also accelerate plaque growth.
 Finally, altered methylation may catalyse l-arginine to asymmetric dimethylarginine, which is known to increase the risk of vascular disease.